 Founded in 1931, Nashville Children's Theatre provides a season of plays for kids and families by professional adult actors and has year-round drama classes for youth.
 NCT has been ranked as one of the top five children's theaters in the United States by TIME magazine.
 Auntie Claus (November 15-December 29, 2019) and Secret Soldiers: Civil War Heroines in Disguise (January 16-February 3, 2020).

 Since 1985, Nashville Repertory Theatre has been a critically acclaimed regional theatre, creating the highest quality professional productions and serving as a prime cultural, educational, and economic resource within the Nashville and Middle Tennessee communities.
-Every Brilliant Thing (November 8-10), Patrick Barlow’s A Christmas Carol (November 29-December 22), and A Streetcar Named Desire (February 8-23) will be their winter productions.
+A Streetcar Named Desire (February 8-23) is their winter production.

 OZ Arts Nashville is a destination for innovative contemporary art experiences.
-Housed in a newly-renovated former cigar warehouse, OZ’s modern, flexible performance and installation space enables leading artists from multiple disciplines to present brave new art in a non-traditional context.
-Some of their upcoming shows include Na Pista and a US Premiere (November 14, 16, & 17), Mellotron Variations (December 7), The Longest Night (December 20-21), The Day (January 18), Notes of a Native Song (January 31-February 1), and The Triangle (February 20-22).
+Housed in a newly-renovated former cigar warehouse, OZ’s modern, flexible performance and installation space enable leading artists from multiple disciplines to present brave new art in a non-traditional context.
+Some of their upcoming shows include The Day (January 18), Notes of a Native Song (January 31-February 1), and The Triangle (February 20-22).